 A life-long dancer, Lenora studied dance as a minor to her studies in college.
 It was there that she fell into love with belly dance and began to pursue her path in this art form.
 Since college, she has been teaching and performing belly dance across Arizona and has had the honor of performing with and learning from many belly dance greats.
 It is her desire to push herself to be the best dancer she can be, to share the history as well as the foundational movement to aspiring dancers, and to live a life of grace, creativity, and innovation.
+She is continually inspired by the Golden Era, Oriental and Modern Egyptian dance.
 Although belly dance has become her predominate style, she enjoys fusing her past dance styles in modern and ballet into her belly dance choreography and believes technical variety is important for building well-rounded, strong dancers.

 Apache Junction Parks and Recreation.
 Apache Junction, AZ.
 March 2018-Present

 Beginning belly dance and beginner and intermediate choreography and technique.
 Learn more.